Conditioned by dreams – A Film Workshop

 The project is aesthetic in nature and therefore the team is especially interested in how artistic expressions (film, music and theatre) condition and influence human actions.
 We will try to see if talking, writing, filming and editing movies, alter the course of the participants’ dreams.
 The result will be directly understandable while watching the final documentary.
 If an element from the previous sequence appears in the next one, it means it has been directly taken in by the dreamer’s unconscious, and then expressed during the following night.
 Secondly, by directing and editing the sequences together, we are looking for connections.
 We are interested in understanding the potential parallels between films and dreams.
 It has often been noted that there are many similarities between the film cut and the logic of dreams.
 In both dreams and the film cut, the dreamer or narrator can easily move from one setting to another with great ease.
 By turning one’s gaze, walking through a door or a similar “gate”, the person can move from a well-known domestic setting into a desert, deep forest or a maritime scene.
 These changes or cuts are both invisible, we do not notice them during the dream or the film.
 We will use the film media to recreate this shape, highlight and question this moments and their logic.

-The project is supported by The Swedish Arts Grants Committee and Region Västmanland.
+The project is supported by The Swedish Arts Council, The Swedish Arts Grants Committee and Region Västmanland.

 * Values that are shared (unknowingly) by a group are called “emic” while those who do not know the rules are “etic.”
 The etic are “outside.”
 If I find myself at a coffee break at an office where everyone speaks English I am emic in terms of general language, but when they start to talk in detail about data-programming, or the latest TV-shows, that I have no knowledge of, I am etic.Emicization would be to teach me about data programming or the TV-culture so that I have similar knowledge as the other members of the group.